wgoode3/Lectures/Web_Fundamentals/week2day1.md

 		<li>Spider Monkey</li>
 		<li>Squirrel Fish</li>
 	</ul>
-	<p>They are written in C/C++ and have the goal of translating our js code into something a cpu can actually run.<br>In other words: JavaScript must be parsed before it can be run.</p>
+	<br><p>They are written in C/C++ and have the goal of translating our js code into something a cpu can actually run.<br>In other words: JavaScript must be parsed before it can be run.</p>
 </details>

 ### How do we declare variables?